|

 2. To see how a document will look before printing it

-3. To see a small version of an image (a thumbnail) before opening it.
+3. To see a small version of an image or document before opening it.

 - Print